 The trail offers opportunities for hiking, mountain biking, and off-road vehicle recreation, but is particularly popular among the off-roading community.

-This is one of the more accessible off-road trails in San Diego.
+This is one of the more accessible off-road trails networks in San Diego.
 Any weekend in the cooler months, you’re likely to find Jeeps, Toyotas, and other trucks cruising exploring the area and testing their chops on some of the more technical off-shoot trails.
 The truck trail is located in the Otay Mountain Wilderness which is managed by the US Bureau of Land Management.
 There are large portions of this area set aside as an ecological reserve, so stay on established trails to prevent damaging these important habitats.

 The trail is well maintained as US Border Patrol uses the route to intercept anyone attempting to cross the US-Mexico border just to the south without documentation.